Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

           If the field is specified, options will be automatically passed to the `mpirun` command in accordance with the specified runtime so that `num_instances` * `processes_per_node` processes spawn.
-If this field is used with `options`, it's the user responsability to make sure that the `options` are not interferring with the options automatically added by `processes_per_node`.
+If this field is used with `options`, it is the user's responsability to make sure that the `options` are not interferring with the options automatically added by `processes_per_node`.
-      that will be used to construct the mpi command.
-The keys will be mapped as options and the values parameters.
-It is possible to specify no argument by using `{}`.
 * (optional) `entrypoint` is the property that can override the Docker image defined `ENTRYPOINT`.
 This option only applies to Docker containers.
 * (optional) `command` is the command to execute in the container